-1.)
-Service.
 Last year our family had the unique opportunity to participate in a secret Santa for a family in need.
 Although our funds were tight (it is Christmas after all) I learned a valuable lesson.

-- The money I spent on another family did not take away from my children in anyway.
+- The money I spent on another family did not take away from my children in any way.
 In fact, I took my children shopping and they got to think of someone else’s Christmas list and choose special items for them.
 Later, my kids were so excited to deliver these items.
 By sharing my Christmas present budget last year this gave me the opportunity to focus on the items I purchased for my kids.

 - Recently, I saw a friend declare birthday presents insignificant.
-Instead, she took the money she would have spent on parties, cakes and presents and spent it on family outings and experiences.
+Instead, she took the money she would have spent on parties, cakes, and presents and spent it on family outings and experiences.
 The response from her children and the adventures they go on for their birthday is fantastic!
 What if I duplicated this birthday theory for Christmas presents instead?
-What adventures does my family enjoy taking?
+What adventures do my family enjoy taking?
 And then, how could I wrap those adventures and leave them under the tree?

-3.)
-Finding Balance.
 As a child, one of the best parts about the month of December was slowly seeing presents appear under the tree.
 My sisters and I would take turns shaking the packages and try to figure out what package belonged to who and what was inside.
 I know my children feel the same way about December.
-How could a minimalist Christmas still stimulate the excitement and anticipation of present opening while staying true to my focus?
+How could a minimalist Christmas still stimulate the excitement and anticipation of the present opening while staying true to my focus?

 - Solution… what if I wrapped gift cards with items that belong to my kids?
 Example: my kids love when our family goes bowling as a family so what if the present included a gift card for bowling and a pair of new socks for all members of the family.
-Another example could be giving a desired movie and a cozy big blanket to replace an old blanket.
+Another example could be gifting the desired movie and a cozy big blanket to replace an old blanket.
 I would be combining the necessity of something the family needs while fulfilling the experience or fun category as well.
 AND there is still a present under the tree waiting to be unwrapped.

 - So, one night my husband and I sat my kids down and said they can write their list to Santa and we will see what he brings them.
 (In our home Santa fills stockings and brings our kids one-two presents.)
 And then the rest of the presents under the tree from mom and dad would be presents for the whole family to enjoy.
 The reaction from our kids was a sense of panic, again not fully understanding the change we would be attempting this year.
 Overall, I believe as long as there are presents under the tree to open the kids won’t notice a difference.
-My pocket book, however will see a difference- which is another wonderful benefit of the minimalist Christmas.
+My pocketbook, however, will see a difference- which is another wonderful benefit of the minimalist Christmas.